New Kadampa Tradition

-The New Kadampa Tradition – International Kadampa Buddhist Union (NKT—IKBU) is a global Buddhist new religious movement founded by Kelsang Gyatso in England in 1991.
-The NKT-IKBU is an international organisation registered in England as a charitable, or non-profit, company.
-The NKT-IKBU has expanded more rapidly than other Buddhist traditions in Great Britain, and has spread across the globe.
-It currently lists more than 1,300 affiliated centres in over 25 countries.
+The New Kadampa Tradition – International Kadampa Buddhist Union (NKT—IKBU) is a global Buddhist organisation founded by Kelsang Gyatso in England in 1991.
+It is registered in England as a charitable, or non-profit, company.
+It has expanded rapidly since its founding, and as of September 2026 it claims "nearly 1000 centres and groups in nearly 40 countries."

-The NKT-IKBU teaches a form of Gelug Tibetan Buddhism which it says is inspired and guided by "the ancient Kadampa Buddhist Masters and their teachings", as presented by its founder, Tibetan-born Kelsang Gyatso.
-Kelsang Gyatso sought to make Buddhist meditation and teaching more readily accessible to Westerners living in the 21st century.
-Scholars of Buddhism generally consider the New Kadampa Tradition as outside mainstream Tibetan Buddhism, but its teachings are generally in line with Gelug Buddhism.
+The NKT-IKBU teaches a form of Gelug Buddhism which it says is inspired and guided by "the ancient Kadampa Buddhist Masters and their teachings", as presented by its founder, Tibetan-born Kelsang Gyatso. with the objective of making Buddhist meditation and teaching more readily accessible in modern daily life..
+Academic studies note that the tradition claims to maintain an unbroken lineage by basing its study programs and practices exclusively on the works of Kelsang Gyatso.
+Scholars of Buddhism and sociologists of religion generally classify the Tradition as a new religious movement, noting it is independent from established Tibetan institutional hierarchies, although its teachings are generally in line with Gelug Buddhism.